vatlab/vat-docs/content/Documentation/vtools Commands/use.md

 Each database provide a number of fields and one or more default methods to link them to a project database.
 For example, if you look at the output of `vtools show annotation refGene`, you can see that this is a range-based database that is linked to a project using fields `chr`, `txStart`, and `txEnd`, which are chromosome name and start and ending of transcription region.
 The database, however, has other fields such as `cdsStart` and `cdsEnd` so you can link the database to a project using these two fields to identify variants in the coding regions of ref seq genes.
 You can even use regions such as `txStart-5000, txEnd+5000` to extend each region by 5k to include variants that are in vicinity of ref seq genes.

-(:toggleexample Examples: alternative ways to link range-based annotation databases:) There are 730 variants in the regular ref seq gene regions,
+<details><summary> Examples: alternative ways to link range-based annotation databases</summary> There are 730 variants in the regular ref seq gene regions,

     % vtools select variant 'refGene.chr is not NULL' -c